Primal Play

 - VTuber Attraction32/100Identity & TransformationAn eroticized or romantic attraction to VTubers, online entertainers who perform behind computer-generated avatars.
 It is largely a parasocial interest, directed at a designed persona and its avatar rather than at a known real-world partner, and is an emerging, culturally current phenomenon.32

 Plain-English descriptors: 'primal' (Latin primus, 'first') in the sense of 'instinctual, pre-civilized', and 'feral' (Latin fera, 'wild animal').
-The associated identity term 'therian' derives from Greek thērion ('wild beast') plus anthrōpos ('human being'); the modern self-descriptive usage was coined within the online therian community in the early-to-mid 1990s.
+The associated identity term 'therian' derives from Greek thērion ('wild beast') plus anthrōpos ('human being'); therianthropy appears in English as early as 1901 for animal-transformation folklore, and the modern self-descriptive usage was coined within the online therian community from 1993 onward.
 No formal clinical derivation.

 animal role-play · instinctual embodiment · power exchange